pauliacomi/pyGAPS/docs/manual/material.rst

 In pyGAPS, the materials can be stored in the internal sqlite database.
 At import-time, the list of all materials is automatically loaded into memory and stored in ``pygaps.MATERIAL_LIST``.
-The easiest way to retrieve a material from the list is to use the :meth:`~pygaps.classes.material.Material.find` class method.
+The easiest way to retrieve a material from the list is to use the :meth:`~pygaps.core.material.Material.find` class method.
 It takes the material name and material batch as parameters.

 ::